srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/pi4/source/index.rst

 Known issues
 ************

-* Stability issues were noted on the Pi with the most recent release of srsLTE (v20.04), hence srsLTE version 19.12 is being used.
+* For bandwidths above 6 PRB it is recommended to use srsLTE 19.12 instead of the most recent release 20.04.
+We have identified the issue in the PRACH handling mainly affecting low-power devices.
+The fix will be included in the upcoming release.